JamesBrownR/Clipernator/info.md

 - "Entities" usually referes to both the player and enemies, but can also refer to bosses or projectiles.
+- Goal is to make floor 1&2 as good as possible before adding more

 Item Rules: